shakacode/react_on_rails/README.md

 [docs/basics/upgrading-react-on-rails](./docs/basics/upgrading-react-on-rails.md#upgrading-to-v12).

 * See Justin's RailsConf talk: [Webpacker, It-Just-Works, But How?](http://railsconf.com/2020/video/justin-gordon-webpacker-it-just-works-but-how).
 * Are you interested in support for React on Rails?
+Do you want to use Node.js to do your server-side rendering so libraries like Emotion and Loadable Components just work, as compared to rendering via Ruby embedded JS?
 If so check out [React on Rails Pro](https://www.shakacode.com/react-on-rails-pro).
 * HMR is working with [Loadable Components](https://loadable-components.com) for a both amazing hot-reloading developer experience and great runtime performance.
 Please [email me](mailto:justin@shakacode.com) if you'd like to use [Loadable Components Code Splitting](https://loadable-components.com/docs/code-splitting/) to speed up your app by reducing your bundle sizes and lazily loading the code that's needed.
-* `react_on_rails` fully supports `rails/webpacker`.
-The example test app in `spec/dummy` was recently converted over to use rails/webpacker v4+.
-It's a good example of how to leverage rails/webpacker's webpack configuration.

 ---

 #### About